Serpens66/Anno_117_Mods/YouKnowWhatYouDo/Cheat Keybinds (Serp)/ReadMe.txt

 - Shift+Home -> increase attractivity of current island by 1000
 - Alt+Home -> Allows you to upgrade every building (also residences) regardless if conditions are fullfilled or not.
 - Control+Home -> add the needed fertility from the currently selected factory to the island
-- Home -> add random items to the current island
+- Home -> add random items to the current island (does not work currently)
 - Alt+F4 -> fast quit the game without saving